 The ITU-T CASC will work mostly using electronic working methods and have face-to-face meetings which will normally occur concurrently with SG11 meetings.
 Meetings will be held as determined by the Chairman of ITU-T CASC as soon as a pool of applications have been gathered and will be announced to its participants.
 The ITU-T CASC will follow the working rules and procedures which are applied to a Working Party.

 The ITU-T CASC will report its activities to ITU-T SG11.

+The Terms and References of the ITU-T CASC are made available on its webpage (https://itu.int/go/casc).

 Periodical review